lamusmaser/tubearchivist-plex/README.md

     * Scanner: `TubeArchivist Scanner`
     * Agent: `TubeArchivist Agent`
     * TubeArchivist API Key: Insert the API Key (this is the same that is used for the Scanner config file)
-    * TubeArchivist URL: The URL that Plex can access your TubeArchivist instance
+    * TubeArchivist URL: The URL that Plex can access your TubeArchivist instance.
+Note: If using a non-standard port (HTTP uses 80, HTTPS uses 443), including the TubeArchivist default port of 8000, that must be included with the `TA_URL` configurations.
 6. The Scanner should immediately start finding new videos and update as it sees them, but you can also run a `Scan Library Files` for the Library to initiate a check.
 7. The Agent should update the metadata after finding the new videos, but you can also run a `Refresh Metadata` on the Library, Channel, or individual video to initiate an update.